 Pushing the gems into the dough is a great fine motor strength builder, and it isolates the fingers as well.

-Here are a few of the ways they played:
+Here are some of the ways the kids at my daycare played:

 - Patterning: with the gems, the stars cut from the cookie cutters, etc.